IEZ-UBN/forceR/cran-comments.md

 ## Misc
-This is the fourth submission (of a new release).

 Many many thanks for the careful checking of my package.
-I'll address the issues raised by Gregor Seyer one by one:
+I'll address the issues raised by Gregor Seyer and Uwe Ligges one by one:

 * Issue 1)
 Please always write package names, software names and API (application programming interface) names in single quotes in title and description. e.g: --> 'forceR'